currand/cli_emulator/README.md

 A simple CLI emulator to use when playing with Blue Planet.
 It has many of the CRUDL functions used on a generic router and a "show device" type function.
-Requires Python 3.